See For Greater Glory

 One aspect of the full story that unfortunately does not get presented in the film is that after the U.S. brokered a flawed peace agreement in 1929, during the following five years and as a secular theocracy the Mexican government broke the agreement by hunting down all of the surviving Cristeros leaders after they were disarmed and massacred them.

-Tags: American History, Christianity, Civil Society, Constitution, Culture, Defense, Education, Entertainment, Imperialism, Latin America, Liberty, Mexico, Military, Morality, Nationalism, Peace, Personal Liberty, Presidential Power, Religion, Socialism, Terrorism, The State, Torture, Totalitarianism, Video, War
+Tags: Alexis de Tocquevile Award, Alvaro Vargas Llosa, American History, Andy Garcia, atheism, Catholic, Christianity, Civil Society, Communism, Constitution, Cristeros War, Culture, Defense, Education, Entertainment, Eva Longoria, Gorostieta, Imperialism, Latin America, Liberty, Marxism, Mexican Constitution, Mexican Revolution, Mexico, Military, Morality, Nationalism, Peace, Personal Liberty, Peter O'Toole, Plutarco Elías Calles, Presidential Power, Religion, Religious Liberty, Secular Theocracy, Socialism, Terrorism, The State, Torture, Totalitarianism, Video, War